amd/HPCTrainingDock/extras/scripts/aim-engine/deploy/README.md

 plugin, `kubectl` cannot obtain a token and the scripts report that the cluster is unreachable.

+The token expires after a while, so an occasional re-login is normal.
+When it lapses, the next `kubectl` call (including a script's first one) blocks waiting for a fresh browser login, which on a headless host looks like a silent hang.
+If a run seems to stall before printing anything, refresh the login by running `kubectl get nodes` on its own (complete the browser step) and then re-run.
+On a flaky OIDC control plane individual requests may also be rejected at random with `Unauthorized`; the deploy retries each server-side apply so it rides over those without failing the run.

 ## Choosing a namespace

 On a multi-tenant cluster we must have access to a project and pass its name as